-The El Oro Property is located in one of the most significant High Grade Gold-Silver Districts in Mexico approximately 110 km west-northwest of Mexico City in the states of Mexico and Michoacán within the El Oro and Tlalpujahua mining districts.
-The district hosts 57 known veins with at least 20 precious metal veins with past production.
+The El Oro Property is located in one of the most significant high Grade Gold-Silver Districts in Mexico approximately 110 km west-northwest of Mexico City in the states of Mexico and Michoacán within the El Oro and Tlalpujahua mining districts.
+The district hosts 57 known veins of which at least 20 veins have past production of precious metals.
 The majority of historic gold and silver production came from two principal veins, the Veta San Rafael and the Veta Verde with historic production to date of over 8 million ounces of gold equivalent.
 Historic mining grades were in the range of 19 to 80 grams per tonne ("g/t") gold and between 240-800 g/t silver.
-Company personnel have identified the existence of 143 drill holes, 115 historic shafts and 44 adits.
+Company personnel have identified the existence of 143 drill holes, 115 historic shafts and 44 adits on the Property.
 The Company currently holds a 70% working interest in the Property.

-Since 2010 the Company has completed a comprehensive exploration program that resulted in the discovery of additional gold and silver mineralization well below the historical workings of the San Rafael Vein with a maximum strike length of 3.5 kilometers.
+Since 2006 the Company has completed a comprehensive exploration program that has resulted in the discovery of additional gold and silver mineralization well below the historical workings of the San Rafael Vein over a strike length of approximately 3.5 kilometers.

-On July 27, 2012, the Company's joint venture partners Goldcorp S.A. de C.V. ("Goldcorp Mexico") and Desarrollos Mineros San Luis, S.A. de C.V. ("Desarrollos") confirmed that the Company had met all of its obligations for the exercise of the second option (pursuant to the Company's letter dated May 1, 2012) under the Letter Agreement dated May 5, 2006 as amended pursuant to the agreement dated February 2, 2009 and September 30, 2009.
-By way of this letter Goldcorp Mexico and Desarrollos elected not to proceed with the Back-In Option on part of the property, but elected to maintain their 30% undivided right, title and working interest in the entire property.
+On July 27, 2012, the optionor Goldcorp S.A. de C.V. ("GoldCorp Mexico") and Desarrollos Mineros San Luis, S.A. de C.V. ("Desarrollos") confirmed that the Company had met all of its obligations for the exercise of the second option (pursuant to the Company's letter dated May 1, 2012) under the Letter

+Agreement dated May 5, 2006 as amended pursuant to the agreement dated February 2, 2009 and September 30, 2009.
+By way of this letter, GoldCorp Mexico and Desarrollos elected not to proceed with the Back-In Option on part of the property, but elected to maintain their 30% undivided right, title and working interest in the entire property.